-Energia has applied to the Department of Housing, Planning and Local Government for a foreshore licence to carry out preliminary site investigation surveys off the coast of County Wexford and South Wicklow.
+Energia has applied to the Department of Housing, Planning and Local Government for a foreshore licence to carry out preliminary investigations off the coast of County Wexford.
 These surveys are necessary to determine the feasibility of locating an offshore wind farm in the South Irish Sea.

 > View the foreshore licence application on the DHPLG here

 > View South Irish Sea Public Consultation Information here

 > Latest site investigation information (updated May '20) – download briefing here

 > Fisheries liaison FAQs (updated May '20– download here